 Subchapter B, Chapter 39, or disparity in the rates of high school completion between students at risk of dropping out of school and all other district students. (d) For purposes of this section, “student at risk of dropping out of school” includes each student who is under 26 years of age and who:

-- was not advanced from one grade level to the next for one or more school years;
+- (A) Was not advanced from one grade level to the next for one or more school years. (excluding PreK or Kinder students held back by parent request)

-- if the student is in grade 7, 8, 9, 10, 11, or 12, did not maintain an average equivalent to 70 on a scale of 100 in two or more subjects in the foundation curriculum during a semester in the preceding or current school year or is not maintaining such an average in two or more subjects in the foundation curriculum in the current semester;
+- (B) If the student is in grade 7, 8, 9, 10, 11, or 12 did not maintain an average equivalent to 70 on a scale of 100 in two or more subjects in the foundation curriculum during a semester in the preceding or current school year or is not maintaining such an average in two or more subjects in the foundation curriculum in the current semester.

-- did not perform satisfactorily on an assessment instrument administered to the student under Subchapter B, Chapter 39, and who has not in the previous or current school year subsequently performed on that instrument or another appropriate instrument at a level equal to at least 110 percent of the level of satisfactory performance on that instrument;
+- (C) Did not perform satisfactorily on an assessment instrument administered to the student under the TEC, Subchapter B, Chapter 39, and who has not in the previous or current school year subsequently performed on that instrument or another appropriate instrument at a level equal to at least 110 percent of the level of satisfactory performance on that instrument.

-- if the student is in prekindergarten, kindergarten, or grade 1, 2, or 3, did not perform satisfactorily on a readiness test or assessment instrument administered during the current school year;
+- (D) If the student is in prekindergarten (pre-K), kindergarten, or grade one, two, or three, did not perform satisfactorily on a readiness test or assessment instrument administered during the current school year.

-- has been placed in an alternative education program in accordance with Section 37.006 during the preceding or current school year;
+- (F) Has been placed in an alternative education program in accordance with the TEC, §37.006, 13 during the preceding or current school year.

-- has been expelled in accordance with Section 37.007 during the preceding or current school year;
+- (G) Has been expelled in accordance with the TEC, §37.007, 15 during the preceding or current school year.

-- is currently on parole, probation, deferred prosecution, or other conditional release;
+- (H) Is currently on parole, probation, deferred prosecution, or other conditional release.

-- was previously reported through the Public Education Information Management System (PEIMS) to have dropped out of school;
+- (I) Was previously reported through the TSDS PEIMS to have dropped out of school.

-- is in the custody or care of the Department of Family and Protective Services or has, during the current school year, been referred to the department by a school official, officer of the juvenile court, or law enforcement official;
+- (K) Is in the custody or care of the Department of Family and Protective Services (DFPS) or has, during the current school year, been referred to the department by a school official, officer of the juvenile court, or law enforcement official

-- resided in the preceding school year or resides in the current school year in a residential placement facility in the district, including a detention facility, substance abuse treatment facility, emergency shelter, psychiatric hospital, halfway house, cottage home operation, specialized child-care home, or general residential operation.
+- (M) Resided in the preceding school year or resides in the current school year in a residential placement facility in the district, including a detention facility, substance abuse treatment facility, emergency shelter, psychiatric hospital, halfway house, or foster group home.

 Homeless Services